Our reservation staff are available between Monday to Friday between 8.00am and 5.30pm Australian Eastern Standard Time.

-Coral Expeditions is a 33-year-old Australian expedition cruise company.
+Coral Expeditions is a 34-year-old Australian expedition cruise company.
 We operate and manage a fleet of three small ships taking guests to some of the most beautiful, yet undiscovered, regions of Asia-Pacific.
 Over 5,000 travellers from all over the world come to us every year for our relaxed small ship atmosphere and tailor-made itineraries which larger ships cannot replicate.
-Our operations are bespoke and sometimes not commercially justifiable, but result in a more personal product.
+The personal interactions with the expedition team and other guests creates a wonderfully intimate experience, which maximises the adventurous spirit and expedition atmosphere of our cruises.

 Started by a fisherman-entrepreneur with a passion for life at sea, the original Coral Princess, a converted ‘Fairmile’ submarine chaser was commissioned in 1983.